jesperhh/jesperhh.github.io/_posts/2013-09-08-using-logitech-k760-on-windows.markdown

 categories: development
 ---

+**Update:** The application has been converted into a tray application that continously monitors for connect/disconnect signals, and reapplies the fix.
+Previously, if the keyboard went into stand-by, the application had to be started again to re-fix the F-keys.
+A new feature has also been added that remaps the previously non-functional eject key to F13.
+You can then use SharpKeys or similar to remap this key to what you want.
+[Download]({{ site.url }}/files/WinK760.exe) and replace the executable to try it out.

 <img src="/images/k760.png" class="center" />

 The K760 is a very nice keyboard made by Logitech.
 It is clear from the styling, keyboard layout and full name (... for Mac/iPad/iPhone) that it is not made for Windows use, but as it is a standard Bluetooth keyboard it will work *almost* perfectly with any operating system.